amakarivas/Cypress-E2E/README.md

 # Cypress-E2E
 Test Automation:
-This is a Cypress end to end testing project using the page object model, data driven testing using JSON and implementing ci/cd pipleine using github actions
+This is a Cypress end to end testing project using
+* Page object model (POM)
+* Data driven testing using JSON
+* Implementing ci/cd pipleine using Github Actions